Best Deals on Health and Beauty Products

 Hot Tools hair styling tools are a common sight at hair salons, and for good reason.
 Our evaluators found that this flat iron heated up fast and was easy to use.
 It has variable heat settings to give users more control, and the plates are slightly longer than most straighteners, a feature that could be useful for styling longer hair.
 It’s important to note that the temperature consistency isn’t reliable and could vary by as much as 20 degrees from the set temperature during use.
 It has a 2-hour window before it automatically shuts off, so you’ll want to remember to unplug it after every use.

-This was $20 less two weeks ago; keep an eye on this one if you’re not ready to buy, as the price could fall again.
+This was $20 less last month, so keep an eye on this one if you’re not ready to buy, as the price could fall again closer to Memorial Day (and Prime Day is coming next month, too).

 Detangling Brushes